Rafael Iglesias Castro

-Rafael Anselmo José Iglesias Castro, also known as Rafael Yglesias (18 April 1861 – 10 April 1924) was a Costa Rican politician who served as President of Costa Rica for two consecutive periods from 1894 to 1902.
+Rafael Anselmo José Iglesias Castro, also known as Rafael Yglesias (18 April 1861 – 10 April 1924) was a Costa Rican politician and businessman who served as the 16th President of Costa Rica from 1894 to 1902, for two consecutive terms.
+The founder of the Civil Party, he was the second-youngest person to assume the presidency.

-Biography
+Early life and education

 He was born to Demetrio Iglesias Llorente and Eudoxia Castro Fernandez, whose father was also president, the "Founder of the Republic" José María Castro who served two terms, 1847–1849 and 1866–1868.
 Iglesias traveled to the United States and to Europe to further his education.
-He also studied law at the University of Santo Tomas, but was unable to complete his studies due to his parents' economic difficulties at the time.
+He also studied law at the University of Santo Tomas, but was unable to complete his studies and left in 1878 due to his parents' economic difficulties at the time.
 He went into business, but did not meet with much success in that arena.

 He got married in a civil ceremony to Rosa Banuet Ross in Cartago.
 They had two girls, Berta and Rosa (*official records of this marriage were destroyed in the earthquake of Cartago in 1910).
-He served as Minister of War from 1890-4.
+He served as Secretary of War and Navy from 1890 to 1894.
 Iglesias and Rosa were divorced due to family pressure, and he married Manuela Petronila de la Trinidad Rodríguez Alvarado, daughter of President José Joaquín Rodríguez Zeledón (1890–1894).
 She was a private woman, and did not share his enthusiasm for the political arena.
 They had a happy domestic partnership, and produced eleven children; Miguel, Eduardo, Luisa, Eudoxia, Bernardo Rafael, Margarita, Maria de los Angeles, Manuel, Jose Maria and Rafael.